Naereen/web-sphinx/sublimetext.en.rst

 .. seealso::

    `Visual Studio Code <visualstudiocode.html>`_
       is also a wonderful editor!
-It is developped `by Microsoft <https://github.com/Microsoft/vscode/>`_, but it has the advantage to be fully `open-source and free <https://github.com/Microsoft/vscode/blob/master/LICENSE.txt>`_.
+It is developed `by Microsoft <https://github.com/Microsoft/vscode/>`_, but it has the advantage to be fully `open-source and free <https://github.com/Microsoft/vscode/blob/master/LICENSE.txt>`_.
       After 4 years of intensive use, I am slowly giving up on Sublime Text to only use `Visual Studio Code <https://code.visualstudio.com/>`_, and like Edith Piaf `"non, je ne regrette rien" <https://www.youtube.com/results?search_query=%C3%A9dith%20piaf%20je%20ne%20regrette%20rien>`_…